MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/troubleshoot-storage-performance.md

 ## You're experiencing unexpected delays in message delivery on a queue

-If you're experiencing a delay between the time an application adds a message to a queue and the time it becomes available to read from the queue, then you should take the following steps to diagnose the issue:
+If you're experiencing a delay between the time an application adds a message to a queue and the time it becomes available to read from the queue, then take the following steps to diagnose the issue:

 - Verify that the application is successfully adding the messages to the queue.
 Check that the application is not retrying the `AddMessage` method several times before succeeding.

-- Verify there's no clock skew between the worker role that adds the message to the queue and the worker role that reads the message from the queue that makes it appear as if there's a delay in processing.
+- Verify there is no clock skew between the worker role that adds the message to the queue and the worker role that reads the message from the queue.
+A clock skew makes it appear as if there is a delay in processing.

 - Check if the worker role that reads the messages from the queue is failing.
 If a queue client calls the `GetMessage` method but fails to respond with an acknowledgment, the message will remain invisible on the queue until the `invisibilityTimeout` period expires.
 At this point, the message becomes available for processing again.